Water Damage Restoration

 Most homeowners don’t bother asking the same questions in each meeting and will usually realize later (when they’re not happy) they “assumed” the contractor who they hired had the same amount of insurance, warranty or protocol for unforeseen repairs.

-Below are 9 questions to help you avoid being frustrated or taken advantage of when looking for a contractor to repair your fire, storm or flood damaged home in Houston.
+Asking the right questions and being prepared may lead to finding the right contractor to repair your fire, storm or flood damaged home in Houston.

 1: Have you restored a storm or flood damage home in Houston?